-Regular communication is essential in online classes.
+Regular communication is essential.
 Logging in once a day, checking the discussion board and participating with your peers ensures that you can remain an active member of the class and earn full points for participation.

 Office hours will be held using zoom.